METCALFE COUNTY GRAND JURY INDICTMENTS

 A recent session of the Metcalfe County Grand Jury has returned the following indictments:

-40 year old Stephanie Ann Slater, of Edmonton, was indicted on four counts of Theft By Unlawful Taking $500 Or More But Less Than $10,000.
-Bail was set at $2500.

-Savannah Howell, of Summer Shade, was indicted on one count of Arson 3rd Degree.
-Bail was set at $2500.

-28 year old Deandra Lamont Barlow, of Knob Lick was indicted on five counts: Possession Of A Controlled Substance, Drug Paraphernalia, Possession Of Marijuana, Public Intoxication and Disorderly Conduct 2nd Degree.
-Bail was set at $2500.
+35 year old April Dawn Morrow, of Edmonton, was indicted on five counts: Possession Of A Controlled Substance 1st Degree, drug Paraphernalia, two counts of Endangering The Welfare Of A Minor and Prescription Controlled Substance Not In Proper Container.
+Bail was set at $1500.

 No Responses to “METCALFE COUNTY GRAND JURY INDICTMENTS”